bormaxi8080/bormaxi8080/README.md

 Continued...

+Jan 2002-Now - Busy in a private project about collecting companies data on LinkedIn

-Nov 2022-Now - Busy in a private project.
+Nov 2022-Now - Busy in a private projects about collecting social data

 Oct 2022-Now - Continue experimenting with social media monitoring and people's big data imports